Reviews, Best Prices, Comparisons, Expert Buying Guides

 2. Device Not Recognized

-• Solution: Check the device manager to see if the device is listed.
-If it’s listed with a yellow exclamation mark, the driver may be corrupt.
-Uninstall the driver and reinstall the latest version.
+Solution: Look in the device manager to check if the device has been recognized.
+In case it is recognized but there is a yellow exclamation mark next to it, the driver could be defective.
+Thus, uninstall the driver and install the latest version.

 3. Audio Issues

-• Solution: Reinstall the Realtek High Definition Audio Driver.
-Ensure that the audio device is set as the default playback device in the sound settings.
+Solution: The Realtek High Definition Audio Driver should be reinstalled.
+Check in the sound settings that the audio device is set as the default playback device.

 4. Network Connectivity Problems

-• Solution: Reinstall the wireless LAN and Ethernet drivers.
-Ensure that airplane mode is turned off and that the wireless switch (if available) is on.
+Solution: Reinstall the drivers for wireless LAN and Ethernet.
+Also, check if airplane mode is off and the wireless switch is on (in case it exists).

 5. Touchpad Not Working